wp-plugins/query-monitor/readme.txt

 I know!

 == Changelog ==

+= 2.5.5 =
+* Better layout for the Hooks panel
+* Fix some AJAX issues
+* Fix some output buffer compatibility issues which were causing fatal errors

 = 2.5.4 =
 * Avoid a fatal error when strict errors are triggered at compile time